Amsab - Instituut voor Sociale Geschiedenis

 Archival and Other Holdings

-We preserve and collect records from the 19th century onwards.
-Materials are related to the history of socialist organizations, radical left-wing organizations, new social movements and groups involved in action for peace, women, the Third World, a different globalization, gay and lesbian rights, migrant rights, etc. Amsab-ISH has also become the archive of the green movement.
+Amsab preserves and collects records from the 19th century onwards.
+Materials are related to the history of socialist organisations, radical left-wing organisations, new social movements and groups involved in action for peace, women, the Third World, a different globalization, gay and lesbian rights, migrant rights, etc. Amsab-ISH has also become the archive of the green movement.
 Geographically the institute's collections focus on Flanders / Belgium and, if relevant, on the international context.

 Finding Aids, Guides, and Publication